 Cons Myths Of Vegetarian and Pescetarian Diets

 While some people might see the below as “cons” of a vegetarian or pescetarian diet, the way I see it is… they’re simply myths!
 Most people tend to think that whenever you cut a certain food group (like meat) out of your diet, your body is going to lack certain vital nutrients.
-While at first it may seem challenging, as a vegetarian and pescetarian you actually have access to all the essential vitamins and minerals you will need through plant foods.
-Let’s take a look at the more common held beliefs and why they’re wrong:
+While at first, it may seem challenging, as a vegetarian and pescetarian you actually have access to all the essential vitamins and minerals you will need through plant foods.
+Let’s take a look at the more commonly held beliefs and why they’re wrong:

 “I won’t get enough protein”

 You might be under the impression that protein can be harder to obtain through a vegetarian or pescetarian diet, as we’ve all been taught that the main sources of protein are found in meat and poultry.
 This is simply not true and in fact, there are studies that have been published stating that most people eat more protein that they actually need.

 Protein is absolutely essential for a healthy functioning body.
 Protein is needed for building and repairing muscle tissue, as well as for producing hormones, antibodies, enzymes and blood cells.
 A protein deficiency can result in slower wound healing, muscle pain, poor sleep, and even surprising symptoms such as food cravings.